lukechn99/github-quickstart/intro_computer_networks/ch1-2_study_guide.md

 # The Application Layer
 ### Principles of network applications
+Network applications are written for edge devices, not for the network core.
+Applications need an application layer protocol which acts as the part of the brain that lets you speak to others.
+Applications on different machines communicate through the different network layers; IP is used to locate the device (the DNS assists in this), the once the message reaches the right machine, it needs to find the right process.
+Each IP address (machine) supports many processes and applications running at once, so the next step is locating the correct port

 ### The web and HTTP
 ### Electronic mail in the internet
 ### DNS